The 20 Best Microphthalmia Doctors Near Me

 London, ENG, GB

-Mariya Moosajee practices in London, United Kingdom.
+Mariya Moosajee practices practicing medicine in London, United Kingdom.
 Ms. Moosajee is rated as an Elite expert by MediFind in the treatment of Microphthalmia.
-Her top areas of expertise are Charles Bonnet Syndrome, Choroideremia, Microphthalmia, Vitrectomy, and Cataract Removal.
+She is also highly rated in 27 other conditions, according to our data.
+Her clinical expertise encompasses Charles Bonnet Syndrome, Choroideremia, Microphthalmia, Vitrectomy, and Cataract Removal.

 Elite in Microphthalmia